tanlandy/Leetcode_Python/各家公司Top100/Google.md

 4. don't give up, try hard, come up with the correct code for the end minute

 ckech the prep email, google suite interview perp guide

+## 06/27/22 Welcome
+你不要放松 很需要你在这时候努力

+Area 120
+ERGs: Employee Resource Groups
+Personal growth opportunities to keep you learning and growing:
+- “Grow” classes and educational benefits
+- Bungee or rotational programs
+- 20% project

+Fostering diversity and inclusion

+process:
+1. initial call with your recruiter and interview prep
+2. 3 coding and 1 Googleyness and leadership interview
+3. feedback review, match, and offer process: 2-3 weeks

+Interview day-of logistics
+be held over Google Meet
+have a minimum of 15 minutes in between each round Google’s Virtual Interviewing Platform (VIP) allows for real-time collaborative remote coding between the candidate and the interviewer, complete with formatting and syntax highlighting(no compiler)

+Please do!
+1. make sure you can be heard during virtual interview
+2. turn on captions
+3. utilize whiteboards, pen, and paper
+4. be yourself

+Please don’t!
+1. wait until the last moment to test your technology
+2. utilize outside technology (tablets, other tabs, your phone)

+Googlyness
+1. 30 mins long and does not
+2. BQ: tell me about a time when…
+    1. walk through your action, and show the result
+3. Hypothetical
+    1. imagine if…

+Technical Interviews
+1. each of the 3 lasts about 45 mins
+2. expect 1-3 coding questions
+3. there will be time for short introductions and closing questions

+Skills
+1. coding proficiency and quality
+2. Data structures and algo
+3. Problem solving and analytical skills
+4. Communication and collaboration

+What don’t see:
+1. Brain teasers, puzzles, or trick questions
+2. Systems design

+Framework for a successful interview
+1. clarify the question
+    1. do yo understand?
+        1. what are inputs and outputs
+    2. is there additional information that’d be helpful
+        1. numbers be negative? duplicate?
+        2. are sorted?
+        3. do I need to handle invalid inputs?
+    3. why asking clarifying questions?
+        1. demonstrate your communication skills
+        2. save you a lot of time and avoid misunderstandings
+2. design a solution
+    1. Start with the first solution that comes to mind, then iterate
+    2. Describe your algorithms and BIG-O
+    3. Edge cases
+    4. Tradeoffs to your solution
+    5. THINK OUT LOUD
+        1. Communicate with the interviewer the whole time
+        2. Refine and improve solution collaboratively with your interviewer
+        3. It’s OK to talk about ideas that you later realize don’t work
+3. write your code
+    1. Break solution into smaller parts using helper functions
+    2. write full code (not pseudocode)
+    3. verbalize: teach as you go
+    4. listen for hints and suggestions
+4. test your code
+    1. don’t assume your code works
+    2. walkthrough your code line by line. run at least 2 test cases to check
+    3. If you realize ways to optimize your solution, talk about it
+5. Common mistakes
+    1. CLARIFY: Not understanding the question or prematurely optimizing
+    2. DESIGN: Jumping into code
+    3. CODE: Not writing real code
+    4. TEST: Not talking about examples and not thinking of testing

+Why google:
+1. impact we can make

+Interviews are isolated